Final Fantasy XIV: Stormblood: Development

 Support for PlayStation 3 (PS3) ended with the release of Stormblood.
 The change allowed developers to increase the speed of loading non-player characters, as the PS3 had limited input/output capacity, which in turn permitted faster travel speeds for mounts.
 A special upgrade campaign allowed affected PS3 players to obtain the PlayStation 4 version for free.
 Stormblood also updates the game for compatibility with PlayStation 4 Pro.
 Two modes are available, one focusing on framerate and game performance and the other focusing on graphical resolution.
-A companion app for mobile phones was released on August 15, 2018.
+A companion app for mobile phones was released in August 2018.
 It allows players to chat with friends, schedule events, manage inventory, and sell items using the in-game Market Board.